 4. Break cost

-If you currently have a fixed-rate home loan and you want to refinance before the end of your fixed term, you’ll probably have to pay a break fee.
-These cover any potential losses your current lender might face due to your agreement ending before it was scheduled to.
+If you currently have a fixed-rate home loan and you want to refinance before the end of your fixed term period, you'll probably have to pay a break fee.
+These cover any potential losses your current lender might face due to your agreement ending before time.

-But what losses might they bear?
-Well, that depends on what’s going on behind the scenes.
-You might assume that when you take out a fixed-rate home loan, your bank simply pulls the money from the deposit accounts of its savers to hand over to you.
-But that’s not always the case.
-Often, a bank or lender will borrow the money they lend you on the money market for wholesale interest rates, which will likely be lower than the rate they charge you.
-If you pull out of your fixed-rate agreement early, the bank or lender will still have to pay interest on the money it initially loaned to you.
-Therein lies the origin of break costs.
+Generally, a bank or lender will borrow the money they lend you from the wholesale money market where the interest rates will be lower than the rate they charge you.
+If you pull out of your fixed-rate agreement early, the bank or lender will still have to pay interest on the money it initially borrowed on your behalf.
+Therein lies the reason for break costs.

 5. Settlement fee